yugabyte/yugabyte-db/docs/content/latest/reference/drivers/java/yugabyte-jdbc-reference.md

 Learn how to establish a connection to YugabyteDB database and begin simple CRUD operations using the steps in [Build an Application](/latest/quick-start/build-apps/java/ysql-yb-jdbc) in the Quick Start section.

-## Download the Driver Dependency
+## Download the driver dependency

-YugabyteDB JDBC Driver is available as maven dependency.
-Download the driver by adding the following dependency entries in the java project.
+The YugabyteDB JDBC Driver is available as a Maven dependency.
+Download the driver by adding the following dependency entries in the Java project.

-### Maven Dependency
+### Maven dependency

 To get the driver and HikariPool from Maven, add the following dependencies to the Maven project: